 DeGraaf, R. M. and M. Yamasaki.
 (2001).
 New England wildlife: Habitat, natural history and distribution.
 Hanover, NH: University Press of New England.

-Dunn, J. L. and K. L. Garrett.
-(1997).
-A Field Guide to the warblers of North America.
-Boston, MA: Houghton Mifflin Co.
+Dunn, J. L., and K. L. Garrett (1997).
+A Field Guide to the Warblers of North America.
+Houghton Mifflin Company, Boston, MA, USA.

 Dwight, J., Jr. (1900).
 The sequence of plumages and moults of the passerine birds of New York.
 Annals of the New York Academy of Sciences 13:73–360.

-Erskine, A. J. (1992a).
-Atlas of breeding birds of the Maritime Provinces.
-Halifax, Nova Scotia: Nova Scotia Museum.
+Erskine, A. J. (1992).
+Atlas of Breeding Birds of the Maritime Provinces.
+Nova Scotia Museum, Halifax, NS, Canada.

 Forbush, E. H. (1929).
-Birds of Massachusetts and other New England states, Part 3: Land birds from sparrows to thrushes.
-Boston: Mass.
-Dept. Agric.
+Birds of Massachusetts and Other New England States, Part 3: Land Birds from Sparrows to Thrushes.
+Massachusetts Department of Agriculture, Boston, MA, USA.